sapcc/go-makefile-maker/README.md

 ### MacOS

-MacOS ships very old versions of GNU awk, GNU coreutils and GNU findutils.
-To make our lives easier, we use on Darwin the g prefixes variant and end users are expected to install them via brew.
+MacOS ships very old versions of awk, coreutils and findutils.
+To make our lives easier, we use the GNU variants (e.g. `gsed` instead of `sed`) on Darwin.
+Users are expected to provide these, e.g. via `brew install coreutils findutils gawk`.

 ## Usage